 Life in a Washington, D.C.
 Suburb at the Time of Kennedy's Assassination - Yahoo

-I was asked to write a first-hand account of what life was like (in 300 words or less) during the time of President Kennedy's assassination, and these are my memories:
+For the 50th anniversary of the assassination of John F. Kennedy, I was asked to write a first-hand account of what life was like during the time of President Kennedy's assassination for Yahoo in 300 words or less.
+These are my memories.

-Lake Barcroft, located in Falls Church, Va., was a middle-class suburban area outside of Washington, D.C. populated by many military and government families in the 1960s.
-My own father, Col. Wm.
-A. Darden, was stationed at the Pentagon and the Bureau of Yards and Docks, so we were heavily influenced by daily happenings in our Nation's Capitol.
+Lake Barcroft, just outside Washington, D.C., was a middle-class suburb home to many military and government families in the early 1960s.
+My father was stationed at the Pentagon and with the Bureau of Yards and Docks, so our family was affected by events in the nation’s capital.

-Our teacher came back in looking stricken.
-She told us she had terrible news: the president had been shot.
-She escorted us to another room—one with a television, and there our young eyes watched history unfold.
-We weren’t old enough to fully understand the gravity of the news we were watching, but we knew the President had been shot, and it wasn’t long after that we discovered he had been shot in the head.
-Even third and fourth graders were able to grasp the gravity of that situation.
+After a short time, our teacher came back in and told us that the president had been shot.
+She escorted us to another room—one with a television, and there we watched history unfold.
+We weren’t old enough to fully understand what we were watching, but we knew the President had been shot in the head.
+Even schoolgirls were able to grasp the gravity of that.

 Around 2:00pm, Walter Cronkite announced the devastating news: President John F. Kennedy was dead.